 Please note: the inclusion of a website in the below list does not represent an endorsement but rather a starting point for readers to explore new possible resources.

 For a quick overview of the symptoms of dyscalculia in French, visit the Dyscalculie section of the Fédération française des Dys.
-The page is quite short but a nice feature is the optional audio that makes the text more accessible to visitors with dyslexia.
+The page is quite short but a nice feature is optional audio that makes the text more accessible to visitors with dyslexia.

 For German readers, the Verband Dyslexie Schweiz (Swiss Dyslexia Association) offers a wealth of information on dyscalculia as well as dyslexia.
 The section Dyskalkulie covers early detection, causes, support options, and more.